 - Anyone having a temperature of 100.4 or higher will not be granted access to Y facilities that day but may return 24 hours later.

-- The following three wellness questions will be asked upon arrival to any location in our LFYMCA Association:
+- The following four wellness questions will be asked upon arrival to any location in our LFYMCA Association:

 Question 1: Have you been in contact with anyone with COVID-19 in the past 14 days?